Bit-Wasp/secp256k1-php/README.md

 The library supports the EcDH, Schnorr, and signature recovery modules - these libraries are required for installation.

 ### Requirements
-PHP 5.* versions are supported in the v0.0.x releases.
+PHP 5.* versions are supported in the v0.0.x release.
+PHP 7 is supported in the v0.1.x series.

 ### About the extension
   - Runs against latest libsecp256k1 (until upstream produces versioned releases)